There are 7 cost elements to consider to start a self-hosted WordPress blog. Let’s break down each to estimate the overall cost.

-Every startup needs to analyze the cost of doing a business and website is no different.
-The cost of hosting a website has reduced considerably in 2017 and it has reached a point where it can’t cost any less than what it costs now.
+Every startup needs to analyze the cost of doing business, and starting a self-hosted WordPress blog should be no different.
+The price of hosting a website has reduced considerably, and it has reached a point where it can’t cost any less than what it costs now.

-There are 7 cost elements to consider to having a self-hosted WordPress website and I will break down the cost of each element to estimate the overall cost.
+There are seven cost elements to consider to have a self-hosted WordPress website, and I will break down the cost of each component to estimate the overall cost.

-Once we have the starting cost, will analyze what it may cost to keep it up and running.
+Once we have the starting cost, we will analyze what it may cost to keep it up and to run.

-Every website needs a software and there is no better software than WordPress to power your website.
+Every website needs software, and there is no better software than WordPress to power your website.

-It is totally free to use and there is no cost whatsoever to using it.
+It is free to use, and there is no cost whatsoever to using it.
 So WordPress is the ideal solution for any website and not because it is free but because it is the best possible solution as well.

 2. Hosting: $60 – $100 per year

-Though it is a major component, it hardly costs $5 to $8 per month.
-BlueHost offers under $4 plan as well.
+Though it is a significant component, it hardly costs $5 to $8 per month for shared hosting.

-Even when you consider the expense on the higher side, in Indian rupee terms, it costs roughly ₹10 per day.
+Even when you consider the expense on the higher side, in Indian rupee terms, it costs roughly ₹10 to ₹15 per day.

-I am damn sure, it can’t get any cheaper than this unless we have JIO like an offer from some internet giant to offer free hosting in the future.
+I am damn sure; it can’t get any cheaper than this unless we have JIO like an offer from some for rent giant to offer free hosting in the future.
 As of now, we have to settle with this small cost.